Recommendations are dead. Execution is the new product.

 The changes that moved the number: labeling the full 1,800-SKU catalog by margin and velocity, splitting Shopping into tier-specific campaigns, and turning on context-aware scaling with a ROAS floor of 3.0 for hero SKUs, 4.0 for workhorses, and a hard pause below 2.0 for bleed.

 Inside 14 days, the account was at 3.1x.
 By day 60, it was sustaining 4.2x with 18% more spend.
-The rules weren't smarter in the abstract.
-They were smarter *per tier*.
+The rules were not smarter in the abstract.
+They were smarter per tier.

 Rules that are worth keeping